akullyot/rest-RANT/README.md

 # rest-RANT

-A restaurant reviewing app serving as a practice in writing express apps.
+rest-Rant is an app in which users can review restauraunts.